 All films will be screened during a festive film screening.
 Screening audiences will include students’ peers, teachers, parents, mentors, and the public.
 A panel of guest experts and student participants will discuss films following each screening.

 The Lens on Climate Change (LOCC) engages middle and high school students in film production documenting the effects of climatic and environmental changes on their lives and in their communities.
-Students are paired with science graduate students, film students and undergraduate student mentors to research, film, edit, and ultimately screen their films.
-The collaboration with mentors will also provide the middle and high school students with an introduction to college life and science careers.
+Students are paired with science graduate students, and film students to research, film, edit, and ultimately screen their films.
+The collaboration with mentors also provides middle and high school students with an introduction to college life and science and technology careers.

 Types of LOCC Mentors: